awslabs/aws-track-and-trace/MANUAL_CONFIG.md

 #### Configure distribution aliases

 Apart from registering your certificate, you need to reference the domain you wish to use, so upon system's deployment all neccessary linkings happen successfully.
-There are two parameters that you will need to referenxe on the template/construct:
+There are two parameters that you will need to reference on the template/construct:

 * **Hosted Zone ID:** Used to create all needed record sets for reference your distribution there.
+If you don't specify this one
 * **UI Domain name:** Select the domain name you want to use for accessing your solution - e.g. `myfleet.mywebsite.com` - so the deployment can link your distribution successfully with the domain.

 ## AFTER deployment